 By 1856, Philadelphia Gas completed construction of a gas tank at the company’s Point Breeze Plant in South Philadelphia.
 At the time it was the largest in the nation with a total holding capacity of 1.8 million cubic feet.

 When the American Centennial Exposition of 1876 displayed the wonders of the age in agriculture, horticulture and machinery, gas cooking was showcased as a novelty.
 Sixty miles of pipe brought manufactured gas to the exhibition’s lamps.

 Hart drilled several wells before producing commercial amounts of natural gas.
 “He left a broken drill in one shallow hole and abandoned a second site at a depth of forty feet because of the small volume of gas found,” noted historian Lois Barris in her history of the Fredonia Gas Light and Water Works Company.

-“In his third attempt, Mr. Hart found a good flow of gas at seventy feet,” Barris adds.
+“In his third attempt, Mr. Hart found a good flow of gas at seventy feet,” she explained.
 “He then constructed a crude gasometer, covering it with a rough shed and proceeded to pipe and market the first natural gas sold in this country.”